gvSIGAssociation/gvnix/addon-web-exception-handler/docs/pd-addon-web-exception-handler.rst

 exception handler set language - Updates the messages of the Exception in the selected language::

   Parameters: --excepcion Name of the exception e.g. java.lang.Exception,  --title Title of the exception, --description Description of the exception to show in the view and --language The language of the messages [es, en... etc].

+exception handler setup gvnix - Creates a Set of defined exceptions for gvNix

 Proof of Concept
 =================